 It can be made with masara and waken soya (maize and soya beans); also, it can be made with white beans and maize alone.
-In this tutorial, I’ll show you how to prepare Tubani in three distinct methods.
+In this tutorial, I’ll show you how to prepare Tubani using three distinct methods.
 Please stick with me!

 How to Make Tubani Recipe with Masara and Soya Beans